Conda for Tool Dependencies¶

 using one of the methods listed in question 2 above.
 In particular, if

-conda_auto_install is True and Trinity is not installed yet, Galaxy will try
+true and Trinity is not installed yet, Galaxy will

 With release 16.07 you can see which dependencies are being used